 My son now stable, Aisha Buhari thanks Nigerians

-The Wife of the President, Mrs. Aisha Buhari, has spoken for the first time since her son, Yusuf, had a motorbike accident that left him with a head injury and a broken limb on December 26th, 2017 in Gwarimpa, Abuja.
+Wife of the President, Mrs. Ai- sha Buhari has spoken for the first time since her son, Yusuf, had a motorbike accident that left him with a head injury and broken limb on December 26, 2017 at Gwarimpa, Abuja.

-Yusuf has been receiving treatment at Cedarcrest Hospital, located in Gudu District, Abuja, where dignitaries have been pouring in to sympathize with the first family over the incident.
+Yusuf has been receiving treatment at Cedarcrest Hos- pital, located in Gudu District, Abuja, where dignitaries have been pouring in to sympathise with the first family over the incident.

-The message read, “On behalf of my family, I will like to thank well-meaning Nigerians for their prayers in the past week.
+The message read, “On be- half of my family, I will like to thank well-meaning Nigeri- ans for their prayers in the past weeks.

 “Also many thanks to Dr. Jaf Momoh, CMD of National Hospital Abuja and his team for their continuous support.”